Psychiatric Medications and the Sun

 This has also been the case for certain benzodiazepines, such as alprazolam (Xanax) and chlordiazepoxide (Librium).
 Phenobarbital, a barbiturate, and sodium valproate (Depakote), an anti-seizure medication, have also had infrequent reports of sunburn-like reactions.
 Other anti-seizure meds that are notable for skin reactions possibly related to photosensitivity include carbamazepine (Tegretol), lamotrigine (Lamictal), and topiramate (Topamax).
 Lastly, excessive sun exposure while on lithium can cause markedly increased blood levels due to dehydration resulting in toxicity.

 If you are concerned about the risk of sunburn, a sunscreen with an SPF (Sun Protection Factor) of 30 or higher should be used.
-Many dermatologists recommend Neutrogena sunscreens using Helioplex technology because of a reduced risk of allergic reactions to the sunscreen.
+Recommendations would include the use of a sun blocking agent such as zinc oxide.

 Previous